ChuanPoYan/IS4242-Project/README.md

    1. 2 Datasets
       1. Tree Based Ensemble Models - With Categorical Variables
       2. Other Models - Categorical Variables has been processed with One Hot Encoding and Feature Selection
-   2. Scaling of ii. to run probabilistic and instance-based algorithms
+   2. Scaling of b to run probabilistic and instance-based algorithms
 3. Exploration of Models
    1. Probabilistic
       1. Logistic Regression